ericmagnuson/profiler/README.md

 - Total execution time
     - Custom "checkpoints", see [this section](#custom-timers)
 - Total memory usage
-- Includes files (I don't think this is really needed)
+- Included files
 - All variables passed to views
 - Session variables
-- Laravel auth variables (Need to test)
+- Laravel auth variables
 - Sentry auth variables

 ## Installation
 To add Profiler to your Laravel application, follow these three steps: